TheProgrammare/Tolza/docs/wiki/implementation.md

 > Static implementation functions are type constructor like

 > Avoid implementation functions when a more elaborated data managment is required, use COP paradigm instead

+> The most specific implementation always win (generics are the least selected)

 ## Generics
 It's possible to set generics on implementation parameters, even on `self`.